LvcasX1/videogames-inventory/README.md

 <br>

-To run tests on the project run:
+To run tests on the project enter:
 ```
 npm run test
 ```